cstechfoodie/dates-ranger/README.md

 ### Background

-In many business, people would like to query data in a specific period, such as Week to Date", "Last Month" or "Recent Three Days", It is hard to find them as TODAY moves forwards.
+In various use cases, people would like to query data in a specific period, such as "Week to Date", "Last Month" or "Recent Three Days", It is hard to find them as TODAY moves forward.
 And in many calendar apps, people are interested in the duration between given dates.
 All is made easy with this library.

 ### Interval API